 -

-Your Biologics account will include a Human and Mouse Ig germline database.
+Your Biologics account will include Human, Mouse, and Alpaca Ig germline databases.
 If you would like to access to other germlines, please either contact us or see How to make a Custom Reference Database.

 -

-Your Biologics account will include a Human and Mouse Ig germline database.
+Your Biologics account will include Human, Mouse, and Alpaca Ig germline databases.
 If you would like to access to other germlines, please either contact us or see How to make a Custom Reference Database.

 Selected sequences are: